nest/nest-simulator/doc/htmldoc/neurons/neuron_update.rst

    .. grid-item-card::
     :columns: 7

-    Describe the neuron behavior in the absence of stimulation or in the presence of constant inputs, and exclude all interaction events such as spikes from other neurons or devices.
+    The autonomous dynamics describes the neuron behavior in the absence of stimulation or in the presence of constant inputs, and exclude all interaction events such as spikes from other neurons or devices.
-    We choose an appropriate numerical solver for the dynamics, and in the case of linear differential equations, we use exact integration.
+    We choose an appropriate numerical solver for the dynamics, and in the case of linear differential equations, we use :ref:`exact integration <exact_integration>`.

    .. grid-item::
     :columns: 5